Should I quit my job? The SMART goals.

 With this assessment in hand, you can take a step back and start thinking about what you would like to change at work or even in your personal life.

-If you would like a little extra help, we’ve created a quiz called “Should I quit my job in 2022?” that will give you some clues as to whether you should change jobs or not.
+If you would like a little extra help, we’ve created a quiz called “Should I quit my job in 2022?” that will give you some clues about whether you should change jobs or not.

 Start here and the quiz answer may help and enlighten you.